cztm/cztm/README.md

 #  Hi, I'm Chelyah ✨
-I started in psychology, studying how people think and behave.
+I started in psychology, studying how people think and behave while trying to provide the support and empathy I once needed.
 Now I’m a data scientist, chasing the same question with different tools: how do we use data to make life better?
-Sometimes that means privacy tools, sometimes health dashboards, sometimes machine learning pipelines, but always with a focus on projects that matter.
+Sometimes that means privacy tools, sometimes health dashboards, sometimes machine learning pipelines; always with a focus on projects that matter.

 🌱 Lately I’m diving into Databricks, data lineage & governance, and the fun (and scary) world of generative AI security.